google/gapid/kokoro/README.md

 ├─ gapid-arm64-v8a.apk
 ├─ gapid-armeabi-v7a.apk
 ├─ gapid-x86.apk
-├─ gapid (shell script to launch the client)
+├─ agi (small program to launch the client)
 ├─ gapir
 ├─ gapis
 └─ gapit